-Operating costs decreased \$13.2 million, or 4.7%, in fiscal 2016 versus fiscal 2015.
-The decrease in operating costs was primarily a result of significantly lower inventory write-downs, significantly less expense for used oil, and lower disposal costs throughout fiscal 2016.
-In addition, lower crude oil prices resulted in lower solvent cost in our Environmental Services segment and lower fuel cost for our vehicle fleet in both segments.
-The overall decrease in operating cost was partially offset by higher transportation costs in the Environmental Services segment as we continued to expand geographically, and rollout some of our newer service offerings to existing branches.
+Operating costs increased \$47.1 million, or 17.0%, to \$323.2 million in fiscal 2018 compared to \$276.1 million in fiscal 2017.
+The increase in operating costs was primarily a result of significantly higher labor, transportation, and disposal costs, along with higher re-refinery shutdown and maintenance costs compared to fiscal 2017.
+Higher labor costs is the result of investment in new resources to support future revenue growth.
+Higher transportation costs in the Environmental Services segment was driven mainly by continued expansion geographically, and the roll-out of some of our newer service offerings to existing branches.
 We expect that in the future our operating costs in the Environmental Services business will continue to increase as our service volume increases; however, a decrease in crude oil prices could partially offset this cost increase because a decrease in price could cause a decline in the price we pay for parts cleaning solvent and diesel fuel.
 Whether or not we have an increase in service volume, an increase in the price of crude oil could result in an increase in operating costs in the Environmental Services segment since this will likely result in an increase in the price we pay for parts cleaning solvent and diesel fuel.
 In the Oil Business segment, our operating costs could increase or decrease in the future depending on changes in the price for crude oil which could directly impact our used oil collection costs and processing costs at our re-refinery.